Gout Talk virtual events

 A Gout Talk virtual event is coming your way soon.
 In the meantime, check out our

 videos of patients taking back control of gout.
 Jen described her intense pain from gout as “bone crushing.”
 She tried several oral medicines, but nothing helped.
-Fortunately, visiting a gout specialist led her to KRYSTEXXA, an effective treatment for out-of-control gout.
+Fortunately, visiting a gout specialist led her to KRYSTEXXA, an effective treatment for uncontrolled gout.

 Read transcript